-Unlike a standard loan, a HELOC gives you the flexibility to decide how much you want to use and when, similar to how you would withdraw money from a savings account.
+Unlike a standard loan, a HELOC gives you the flexibility to decide how much you want to use and when, similar to how you would withdraw money from a savings account or credit card.

 You may also have the option of locking in a specific amount at a fixed rate for the remaining term of your line of credit, such as a Chase Fixed-Rate Lock Option.

 A popular way to use a HELOC is for home improvements, but you can also use it for other expenses.
-Common uses include funding a college education or consolidating debt.
+Common uses for a home equity line of credit include funding a college education or consolidating debt.